Tax Planning for Working Families

 Tax season.
 Those two words can launch a wide range of emotions, largely dependent on whether you will receive a refund or owe money to the IRS and/or your state when your tax return is filed.

 If you are a working parent, gathering documents and filing your income tax return is probably just one more thing added to an already busy schedule.
-However, there can be benefits if you start planning now for next year’s tax season.
-Taking time to make a plan and expand your tax knowledge will often result in paying less tax in future years.
+However, taking time to make a plan and expand your tax knowledge will often result in paying less tax this year and in future years.

 Here are some practical tips and ideas to help you pay no more tax than you are legally obligated to pay.

 As a starting point, review your tax situation from last year.
 Taking inventory of your tax history will be helpful in evaluating ways to improve your tax situation going forward.
 Ask yourself the following questions: